The Plastics Industry Association (PLASTICS) is a purpose-driven organization that supports the entire plastics supply chain.

 The Plastics Industry Association (PLASTICS) is the only association that supports the entire plastics supply chain.
 Founded in 1937, we have a track record of fostering collaboration between each industry segment and evolving alongside the plastics industry as a whole.

-With the increased attention on plastics, we are here to connect companies in this industry and encourage innovation to meet the needs of tomorrow.
-We’ve expanded the resources and tools available to members, to help us come together and help positively shape the industry’s future.
+With the increased attention on plastic material, our association is here to connect companies throughout the entire industry supply chain and encourage innovation to meet the needs of tomorrow.
+We’ve expanded the resources and tools available to members, to help us come together and help positively shape the future for a sustainable plastics industry.

 Join us to protect, promote, and grow the plastics industry.